gochanadev/floasis-items-react/README.md

 - you'll notice that the web app is similar to @Andrea's Flow quickstart for Next.js.
 - add instructions for pulling from upstream
 - also update the composite_multiple_layers transaction hard-coded identifiers
+- note, flow.json will use env vars with the 'NEXT_PUBLIC' prefix, and while you may think that they're only for next.js, we do it for simplicity.
+The prefix is disregarded by the Flow cli so no problemo.
+- add below notes in .env section about ui data
+# We store some variables for personalizing the UI here.
+They should be different
+# for all community project who deploy FLOASIS Items.
+# Change them to suit your preferences for UI messaging text and color scheme.
+# All values here are used in 'lib -> constants.js'

 ### Deploy to testnet
 `flow project deploy --network=testnet`